Organize Your Life Day 5: Meals

 By far, the best way I have found to fit healthy, home-prepared meals into busy lives is meal planning.
 A little forethought allows you to have healthy choices on hand, a variety on your menu, and the necessary time to prepare such meals.

 While I enjoy skimming other people’s meal plans for ideas, I have found that creating our own simple meal plans works better for my family.
 They are catered to our family’s needs, preferences, and budget.
-If you do want to see a sample plan to get you going, here is one from our family that I used for several months.
+If you do want to see a sample plan to get you going, here’s a meal plan from our family that I used for several months.

 I have used both weekly and monthly meal plans with success.
 Weekly meal plans allow for a lot of variety.
 However, sometimes those weeks come around really fast!
 For the busiest seasons of life, monthly (four week rotation) meal plans seem to work best.
 You can even reuse that monthly plan, which means you plan meals once today and don’t think about it again for months!